pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 In this demo the client crashes when we attempt to use the `DEL` command.
 This is because the command is not implemented by the server

-## The Redis Protocol V2 (RESP)

 [RESP v2][resp-spec] has been the protocol used by Redis since version 2.0, to quote the documentation:

 > 1.2 already supported it, but Redis 2.0 was the first version to talk only this protocol)

-### RESP3
+## RESP3

-This chapter will focus on RESP v2, but a new version, called RESP3 has been released in 2018.
-RESP3 improves many different aspects of RESP v2, such as adding new types for maps — often called dictionary, and a lot more.
+RESP v2 is the default version, but not the latest one.
+RESP3 has been released in 2018, it improves many different aspects of RESP v2, such as adding new types for maps — often called dictionary — and a lot more.
 The spec is [on GitHub][resp3-spec] and explains in details [the background behind it][resp3-spec-background].
 RESP3 is supported as of Redis 6.0, as indicated in [the release notes][release-notes-6-0]:

 > Redis now supports a new protocol called RESP3, which returns more semantical replies: new clients using this protocol can understand just from the reply what type to return to the calling program.